-Layered clouds are stratus clouds as they are a uniform low and often covering the entire sky.
-Stratus can create drizzle or mist, but usually does not bring rain.
-Fog is low stratus that is touching the ground.
-Strato is a Latin prefix meaning “layer”.
+Stratus clouds can create drizzle or mist, but usually do not bring rain.
+Fog is low stratus clouds that are touching the ground.
+Strato is a Latin prefix meaning “layer.”

 Cloud names are derived from these three categories based on their characteristics and height in the atmosphere.

 We pair more Latin words together to get more specific on describing clouds.
 For example, alto (Latin for “high”) can describe various types of clouds like an altocumulus or an altostratus.
-Nimbus (Latin for “rain”) is a description of if rain accompanies the cloud – such as nimbostratus or cumulonimbus.
-Check out the image above to learn more about what latin words combine to describe different cloud types.
+Nimbus (Latin for “rain”) is a description that’s used if rain accompanies the cloud – such as nimbostratus or cumulonimbus.
+Check out the image above to learn more about what Latin words combine to describe different cloud types.
 Cirrostratus?
-A high level icy layered cloud!
+A high-level, icy, layered cloud!